xthezealot/clerk/README.md

 Package [clerk](https://godoc.org/github.com/arthurwhite/clerk) provides file persistence for your Go variables.

-It can replace external databases for small projects that can keep data in memory and don't make a lot of writes.
+It can replace external databases for small projects that can keep data in memory and don't do a lot of writes.

 ## Installing